JasonKleban/typesafe-json-scrubber/readme.md

 # Type-safety scrubber for json data

 Define scrubbers of data of unreliable formats to ensure at run-time that the scrubbed data matches the specified schema/contract and type definitions.
 Your scrubbers are also typechecked against your typescript types at design-time so that your scrubbers don't fall out of sync with the types they are meant to guarantee.
+As always, `tsc --strict` is recommended.

 As with most typesafety benefits, it really requires interaction to understand, but here's an example anyway.